-Our research has shown that there are five factors that affect whether or not someone achieves their sales goals
+Our research has shown 5 factors affect whether or not someone achieves their selling goals

 Setting sales goals is a ritual followed every year, only many are quickly abandoned like a New Year’s resolutions after a few months of struggle.